-COC will not admit an otherwise-eligible family who was evicted from federally-assisted housing within the past 7 years for drug-related criminal activity under any circumstance.
+COC will admit an otherwise-eligible family who was evicted from federally assisted housing within the past three years for drug-related criminal activity, if COC is able to verify that the household member who engaged in the criminal activity has completed a supervised drug rehabilitation program approved by COC, or the person who committed the crime is no longer living in the household.

-• COC determines that any household member is currently engaged in the use of illegal drugs.
+COC determines that any household member is currently engaged in the use of illegal drugs.
 Drug means a controlled substance as defined in section 102 of the Controlled Substances Act [21 U.S.C.
 802].
 Currently engaged in the illegal use of a drug means a person has engaged in the behavior recently enough to justify a reasonable belief that there is continuing illegal drug use by a household member [24 CFR 960.205(b)(1)].